Public API

 Assert that the passed module has indeed been imported.
 This will raise a ModuleNotFoundError if the module has not been imported, and has instead been stubbed.

-sire.utils.have_imported(module) bool[source]#
+sire.utils.have_imported(module) bool[source]

 Return whether or not the passed module has indeed been imported (and thus is not stubbed).

-sire.utils.try_import(name, package_registry={}, version=None)[source]#
+sire.utils.try_import(name, package_registry={}, version=None)[source]

 Try to import the module called ‘name’, returning the loaded module as an argument.
 If the module is not available, then it looks up the name of the package to install using “package_registry” (or if this is not available, using just the name of the module).
-This will then be installed using “mamba”, then “conda” (first one that works will return).
+This will then be installed using “conda” (first one that works will return).

 For example, use this via